OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * OVERSIGHT.
 Oversight of model behaviour by humans or business logic
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.
 * DETECTODD.
 Implement tools to detect whether input is excentric or invalid (Datascience)
 * DETECTPERTUBATION.
-Implement tools to detect specific evasions e.g. patches in images (Datascience)
+Implement tools to detect specific evasions e.g. patches in images.
+TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
+(Datascience)
 * EVASIONROBUSTMODEL.
 Choose a model design and configurationless resilient to evasion (Datascience).
 TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.
 Links to standards: